peer-base/peer-base/README.md

 * `ipfs`: object with:
   * `repo`: IPFS repo path or repo object
   * `swarm`: ipfs swarm addresses (array of string)
+  * `relay`: an (optional) object containing the following attributes:
+    * apiAddr: the multiaddress for the API server of the relay
+    * relayWSAddr: the multiaddress for the relay websocket server address
 * samplingIntervalMS: (defaults to `1000`): membership gossip frequency heuristic sampling interval
 * targetGlobalMembershipGossipFrequencyMS: (defaults to `1000`): target global membership gossip frequency, in ms.
 * urgencyFrequencyMultiplier: (defaults to `10`): urgency multiplier when someone is wrong about membership